BOOK A DEMO

 • Compliance is moving from periodic checks to real-time enforcement

-• Payroll is increasingly treated as a strategic risk function, not a back-office process
+• Payroll is increasingly treated as a strategic risk function

-• Penalties and operational impacts (such as work permits and registration status) are tightly linked to compliance data
+• Penalties and operational disruptions are directly linked to payroll compliance

 How Employers Can Prepare